electricimp/examples/Intro to Squirrel Applications/Ex2 - Simple Remote Monitoring Application/README.md

 # Simple Remote Monitoring Application

-In this example we will create an simple remote monitoring application that takes syncronous readings from multiple sensors and sends them to the cloud using the Initial State webservice.
+In this example we will create an simple remote monitoring application that takes synchronous readings from multiple sensors and sends them to the cloud using the Initial State webservice.
 We will use a Hardware Abstraction Layer (HAL) to reference all hardware objects, and to organize our application code we will use a class.
 This code can be easily configured for use with an impExplorer Developer Kit or impAccelerator Battery Powered Sensor Node.

 ## Skill level